Albimuca5/Vodafone-Project/README.md

 This project uses an H2 in-memory database, so there is no need to install or configure any external database.

-The user balance data is automatically inserted when the application starts using the balanceData.sql file under resources directory.
+The user balance data is automatically inserted when the application starts using the data.sql file under resources directory.
 For example, some users and balances are preloaded like this:

 INSERT INTO user_balance (id, balance) VALUES (1, 777.1);